ArmandGrillet/armandgrillet.github.io/blog/hugo/content/posts/ghpages-gandi-cloudflare.md

 ---
-title: "Enforce HTTPS on GitHub Pages with a Gandi domain name for free"
+title: "Enforce HTTPS on GitHub Pages with a Gandi domain name, for free"
+summary: "A clear tutorial for a common but badly documented configuration."
 date: 2020-11-01T10:28:46+02:00
 draft: false
 ---